This article describes the filing requirements for 2021. Additional information is available on the FEC's Dates and deadlines web page.

 Reports filed electronically must be received and validated by the Commission by 11:59 p.m.
 Eastern Time on the filing date.
 Electronic filers who file on paper or submit an electronic report that does not pass the Commission’s validation program by that time on the filing deadline will be considered nonfilers and may be subject to enforcement actions, including administrative fines.

-The Commission’s electronic filing software, FECFile, is free and can be downloaded from the website.
-All reports must be filed in version 8.3 of the electronic filing software.
+The Commission’s electronic filing software, FECFile, is free and can be downloaded from the FEC's website.
+All reports filed must be filed in version 22.214.171.124 of the electronic filing software.
 Reports filed in previous versions of the software will not be accepted.
-Filers may also use commercial or privately developed software as long as the software meets the Commission’s format specifications, which are available on the Commission’s website.
+Filers may also use commercial or privately developed software as long as the software meets the Commission’s format specifications.
 Committees using commercial software should contact their vendors to ensure their software meets the latest specifications.

 Timely filing for paper filers